Vacuum stability in stau-neutralino coannihilation in MSSM: Stau Coannihilation and Vacuum stability

 The time evolution of a stable particle is described by Boltzmann equation

 where $n$ ($n^{ eq}$) denotes the number density of dark matter (in thermal equilibrium) and $H(T)$ is the Hubble expansion rate. $\langle\sigma v\rangle$ denotes the thermal averaged annihilation cross section of two DM.
 In the early universe,~$n = n^{eq}$, DMs were in the equilibrium.
-With expansion of the universe, the number density $n$ has been decreasing until DM are frozen out of the thermal equilibrium.
+With expansion of the universe, the number density $n$ has been decreasing and DM froze out of the thermal equilibrium when the Hubble expansion rate became larger than its reaction rate.

-More generally, when coannihilations become important, there are several particle species $i$, with different masses, and internal degree of freedom $g_i$.
+More generally, when coannihilations become important, there are several particle species $i$ with different masses and internal degree of freedom $g_i$.
 Each specie has its own number density $n_i$ and equilibrium number density $n^{ eq}_i$.
 In this case, the rate Eq.(\ref{Beq}) still applies, provided $n$ ($n^{ eq}$) is interpreted as the total (equilibrium) number density $n=\sum^N_{i=1}n_i$ ($n^{eq}=\sum^N_{i=1}n^{eq}_i$).
-Then, one can have following evolution equation,
+Then, one can have the following evolution equation,

 Define

 where

 and